Great British Menu: Final result

 Sally Abé was the highest placed chef not to cook one of the main plates, so she was chosen to cook her canapé and pre-dessert courses.

 Series 18 (2023)

 Series 18 began on 31 January 2023.
 The theme of the competition is British Animation & Illustration, coinciding with the 65th anniversary of the creation of Paddington Bear.
 The judges and host remained the same as 2022, although for the South West Judging episodes, Marcus Wareing substituted for Tom Kerridge.
+This year, all starter dishes were required to be vegan and plant-based.

 Heats

+Final week

+The winning eight chefs cook their courses in celebration of animation and illustration.